gullradriel/HellScape/README.md

 =============================================

-How I achieved the rules:
+How I tried to achieve the rules:

 1. You're a robot that is interacting with it's environment to save his life
 2. After being attacked by an Aliens, a spaceship containing robots have crashed into a hellish kind of planet.
 You're